microsoft/AzureDWScriptsandUtilities/Assessment/README.md

+# Important Message

 ### Please note that we have a new publicly available GitHub repository with upgraded functionalities.
-This old repository will not be updated anymore.
+This old repository will no longer be updated.
 Our team will focus on adding new capabilities to the new repository.
 Please use below link to access Assessment folder in the new repository:

 https://github.com/microsoft/AzureSynapseScriptsAndAccelerators/tree/main/Assessment